Parado-xy/Chirp/readme.md

-# Email Service - Developer Guide
+# Email & SMS Service API

-## 1. Introduction

-Welcome to the Email Service API documentation!
-This microservice provides a robust solution for programmatically sending emails through a RESTful API interface.
-By abstracting away the complexities of email delivery, organizations can easily integrate email functionality into their applications.
-The service implements an asynchronous processing architecture for reliable, high-volume email delivery.
+A robust microservice for programmatically sending emails and SMS messages through a RESTful API interface.
+This service implements an asynchronous processing architecture for reliable, high-volume message delivery.

-## 2. System Architecture
+## 1. System Architecture

 The service follows a modular microservice architecture with asynchronous job processing: